waterprofessor/web/_pages/cv.md

 - Smartphones and environmental education – Use of smartphones for analysis of abandoned mine drainage (PI: HL Tang; Co-PI: Sanda Andrada Maicaneanu).
 Environmental Education Grants program, Pennsylvania Department of Environmental Protection, 2016. $3,000

 # Honors and Awards
+- 2022: Graduate Deans Award for Outstanding Commitment to Sponsored Programs
 - 2020: FESE’s Best Papers of 2019
 - 2019: Recognition of 2018 Scholarship Achievement, the President’s Office, Indiana University of Pennsylvania
 - 2017: 2016 Excellence in Review Award for Frontiers of Environmental Science & Engineering (FESE)